lem7931/CUNYTV-MiniDV-Workflow/README.md

 Things to keep in mind

 * Make sure there is enough space on your hard drive before you begin.
 Files will not transfer/merge correctly if you run out of space.

 * Remember to take notes and update the metadata as you go!

-   * Problems are inevitable.
+* Problems will occur.
 Keeping track of any errors you run into will help you (and others) solve problems faster.

 * Errors are inevitable!
 Mistakes will be made!
 Be gentle not only on the tapes but also on yourself 🥰

 * When in doubt, ask for help!